MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Test-CsTeamsShiftsConnectionValidate.md

 ### -ConnectorSpecificSettingLoginPwd

-The login password to WFM team.
+The login password to the WFM team.

 ```yaml
 Type: String